Today I passed the exam for Project Management Institute’s Agile Certified Practitioner (PMI-ACP).

 PMI is best known for the Project Management Professional (PMP) certification.
 With over 750,000 certified PMP holders around the world, the PMP is easily PMI’s most popular and most widely recognized certification.

-The ACP launched in 2011 and isn’t as well known as the PMP but if is the fastest growing of certifications in PMI’s portfolio and has the second largest number of certifications issues.
+The ACP launched in 2011 and isn’t as well known as the PMP but has become the fastest growing certification in PMI’s portfolio and has the second largest number of certifications issues.

 Similar to its other certifications, PMI has minimum experience thresholds around work history and professional education before allowing candidates to sit for the exam.

-Before taking the exam, I considered myself proficient with scrum framework, but didn’t know much about other agile methodologies and frameworks.
-I found this makes the test considerably more difficult than the PSM I given the wide range of knowledge of other frameworks and methodologies from xP to Kanban and the Crystal Clear family of methodologies.
+Before taking the exam, I considered myself proficient with the scrum framework, but didn’t know much about other agile methodologies.
+I found this makes the test considerably more difficult than the PSM I given the wide range of knowledge about other methodologies from xP to Kanban and the Crystal Clear family.

 Why the ACP?